 Art City NDSM

-The Art City (or Kunststad, in Dutch) is considered a case study of rehabilitation of a degraded urban area.
-The initiative for the whole project was taken by the community of independent artists itself.
-They have come up with the concept & plan and have even financed it themselves until, eventually, grants from the municipality and the Dutch government started coming in.
-This group of artists and makers have built and managed this “city within the city,” which became one the most emblematic examples of innovation in the country.
-What also makes them special is their stance on sustainability and circular economy.
+The Art City (or Kunststad, in Dutch) is considered a case-study of reabilitation of a degraded urban area partly because the initiative for the whole project was taken by the community of independent artists itself.
+They have come up with the concept & plan and have even financed it themselves until eventually earning grants from the municipality and the Dutch government for its execution.
+This group of artists and makers have build and managed this “city within the city” themselves, becoming one the most emblematic examples of innovation in the country.
+What also makes them special is their stance in sustainability and circular economy.
 For instance, the space for the ateliers was divided according to the light coming through the roof.
 The energy system in the building was entirely invented by Kunststad citizens as well.
 The former shipbuilding warehouse has, in the meanwhile, become a national monument.

 Processed with VSCO with c1 preset